TuckerRasbury/03_GenderData101/README.md

 2. Does the dataset have quantitative or qualitative data?
 Or both?

-> The dataset is exclusively quantitative.
+> The dataset is primarily quantitative, but does contain some qualitative data (categorical data).

 3. Does the dataset take an intersectional approach?
 If so, to what extent?